Slovak Ltd (s.r.o.)

 There are currently no major restrictions on the choice of name for a proposed s.r.o. in Slovakia.
 It is only important that the name is available.
 However special conditions apply to the use of words such as “casino” or “bank” and other words indicating regulated activities.
 The name will be checked through the Commercial Register, a process which takes around one day and as a result a certificate of name reservation is issued.

 MEMORANDUM AND ARTICLES OF ASSOCIATION

-It is necessary to adopt Articles of Association when founding a Slovakian company, it a requirement to draw up a Memorandum of Association describing the company`s activities, partners and their shares, company representatives (executives) and details of the company’s reserve fund.
-As all types of legal entities, so does the s.r.o. require specific documents to be duly submitted together with the application in the commercial register, in order to incorporate the proposed company.
+It is necessary to adopt Articles of Association when founding a Slovakian company, it is a requirement to draw up a Memorandum of Association describing the company`s activities, partners and their shares, company representatives (executives) and details of the company’s reserve fund.
+As all types of legal entities, the s.r.o. requires specific documents to be duly submitted together with the application in the commercial register, in order to incorporate the proposed company.
 Such documentation requirements include not only the memorandum, but also:

 - A trade license issued by the local Trade Authority, including the name of the person who meets the qualification requirements for engaging in that trade (if applicable).

 - A foundation deed (or a similar foundation document) and company’s Articles of Association, if applicable.